COLLECTION AND RECEPTION OF MILK

 Tanker reception

-Bulk-collected milk can be measured in in two ways:
+Bulk-collected milk can be measured by weight in two ways:

-- Weighing the tanker before and after unloading and then subtracting one value from the other (Figure 5.8).
+- Weighing the tanker on a weight bridge before and after unloading and then subtracting one value from the other (Figure 6.5).

-- Using special weighing tanks with load cells in the feet (Figure 5.9).
-In the first alternative, the tanker is driven onto a weighbridge at the dairy.
+- Using special weighing tanks with load cells in the feet (Figure 6.6).

 When the weighing-tank method is used, the milk is pumped from the tanker into a special tank with load cells built into the feet.
-The cells supply an electric signal that is always proportional to the weight of the tank.
-The strength of the signal increases with the weight of the tank as the milk enters the tank.
-The weight of the contents in the tank can be recorded when all the milk has been delivered.
-After this the milk is pumped to a silo tank.
+After recording the weight, the milk is pumped to a silo tank.

 Tanker cleaning